Your area Not set — showing everywhere

 Who owes what, by when.

-Share the draft survey with Devin and the Select Board.
+Share the drafted resident survey with Devin and the full Select Board.

-Assigned: Don (implied/a speaker) · Due: Coming Monday
+Assigned: Don (a speaker/04 context) · Due: By the coming Monday

 Send an email to remind committee members of upcoming meeting dates.